Powerless (novel): Awards and honors

 In 2023, Powerless won the Barnes and Noble YA Award, and was nominated for the Goodreads Choice Award for Readers' Favorite Young Adult Fantasy & Science Fiction.

 Powerless was also a New York Times bestseller for 19 weeks.
 It topped the Australia top 10 YA, (young adult fiction), bestseller chart for several weeks.
 It was the highest selling children's title in the Australia book market for one week.

 Adaptations

 Television

 A television series adaptation of the Powerless series is in the works by Amazon.

 Audiobook

 The Powerless audiobook was released on 20 July 2023.
 It is narrated by Chase Brown and Cecily Bednar Schmidt.
-It is in total, about 17 hours and 45 minutes long.
+In total, it is about 17 hours and 45 minutes long.